Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: A toy model of superposition in random networks

 To the extent that randomly initialized neural networks preserve or amplify superposition, our results (Section~\ref{sec:results}) could be explained by the degree to which the inputs to transformer language models exhibit superposition.
 We study this question by applying the procedure described in Section~\ref{sec:toy_models_1} to language data.
 In particular, we train SAEs on pre-trained GloVe word vectors, the embedding matrices of Pythia models, the results of passing these inputs to a randomly initialized two-layer MLP, and Gaussian controls.
 The setup is unchanged from Section~\ref{sec:toy_models_1}, except that the number of data points is fixed by the number of word embeddings or tokens, and we use a single random seed.

-We find that there is a smaller gap between the Pareto frontiers of the GloVe word vectors and the corresponding Gaussian controls (Figure~\ref{fig:glove.6B.300_onecolumn}) than in the case of the toy superposed datasets described in Section~\ref{sec:toy_models_1} (Figure~\ref{fig:sharkey_l1_over_sqrt_l2_onecolumn}).
-More interestingly, we again see that the Pareto frontiers for both inputs improve when they are passed to a randomly initialized two-layer MLP, emphasizing the possibility that random NNs `sparsify' their inputs (i.e., increase the degree to which superposition is apparently exhibited).
+We find that the gap between the Pareto frontiers of the GloVe word vectors and the corresponding Gaussian controls (Figure~\ref{fig:glove.6B.300_onecolumn}) is smaller than that observed for the toy superposed datasets described in Section~\ref{sec:toy_models_1} (Figure~\ref{fig:sharkey_l1_over_sqrt_l2_onecolumn}).
+More interestingly, we again see that the Pareto frontiers for both inputs improve when they are passed to a randomly initialized two-layer MLP, emphasizing the possibility that random NNs `sparsify' their inputs (i.e., increase the degree of apparent superposition).